dipankantimaiti5-boop/SQL-Project-1-Created-a-Database-of-Indian-Cricket-Team-Top-Players-/README.md

 # SQL-Project-1-Created-a-Database-of-Indian-Cricket-Team-Top-Players-
-Created a Table name as Top Players using SQLite Studio, then filled the table with players data
+Created a small database name as Indian Cricket Team Top Players using SQLite Studio First created a table name as Top Players
+Second filled the table with players data